NERSCPowering Scientific Discovery Since 1974

 Biographical Sketch

-Tavia has 20+ years of experience in High Performance Computing (HPC) in both Systems Administration, Storage and Networking.
+Tavia has 20-plus years of experience in high performance computing (HPC) in systems administration, storage, and networking.

-As a Sr. Network Analyst in the Security & Networking Group, Tavia works to keep NERSC's network & our WAN connection to ESnet UP and reliable.
-The team designs and implements infrastructure improvements to provide the bandwidth & accessibility to NERSC resources that our users need - most recently upgrading to a 400Gb/s datacenter network backbone.
+As a senior network analyst in the Networking Group, Tavia works to keep NERSC’s network and WAN connections to ESnet up and reliable.
+The team designs and implements infrastructure improvements to provide the bandwidth and accessibility to NERSC resources that our users need, most recently upgrading to a 400Gb/s datacenter network backbone.

-Before coming to NERSC, Tavia was Team Lead for the Systems and Operations Group at STFC Daresbury Laboratory in the UK - supporting the UK's HPC National Service systems ARCHER, and the Hartree Centre.
+Before coming to NERSC, Tavia was the team lead for the Systems and Operations Group at STFC Daresbury Laboratory in the UK, supporting the UK’s HPC National Service systems ARCHER and the Hartree Centre.

 Conference Papers